dadrus/heimdall/examples/docker-compose/quickstarts/README.md

 This directory contains examples described in the getting started section of the documentation.
 The demonstration of the decision operation mode is done via integration with some reverse proxies.

 **Note:** The main branch may have breaking changes (see pending release PRs for details under https://github.com/dadrus/heimdall/pulls) which would make the usage of the referenced heimdall images impossible (even though the configuration files and rules reflect the latest changes).
-In such situations you'll have to build a heimdall image by yourself and update the setups to use it.
+In such situations you'll have to use the `dev` image, build a heimdall image by yourself and update the setups to use it, ot switch to a tagged (released) version.

 # Proxy Mode Quickstart